Low Testosterone in Women: Causes, Symptoms, and Treatment

 Secondary causes

-Certain medications: Some birth control pills, as well as glucocorticoids, can lower testosterone levels.
+• Certain medications: Some birth control pills, as well as glucocorticoids, opioids, antidepressants and anti-androgenic (spironolactone) can lower testosterone levels.
 Glucocorticoids are steroid medications like prednisone.

-Lifestyle factors: Excessive physical exertion, a significantly low body weight, and obesity can lead to hormonal imbalances.
+• Lifestyle factors: Excessive physical exertion, very low or high body weight, a sedentary lifestyle, poor sleep, high stress (elevated cortisol), and nutrient deficiencies can all contribute to hormonal imbalances.

 What are the Symptoms of Low Testosterone in Women?